All Episodes

 The Republican side will have a tremendous vetting process because there are simply so many people seeking the position.

-Just in terms of political strength, it makes sense that if you have 37 applicants for a job as opposed to three applicants for a job, you've got a better chance of getting somebody who's pretty strong if you go on the other side.
+Just in terms of political strength, it makes sense that if you have 37 applicants for a job, as opposed to three applicants for a job, you've got a better chance of getting somebody who's pretty strong if you go on the other side.

 As for the media and the propping up process that you describe, as I say, there's something happening right now, and it's relatively recent, in which the ability of the media to do that anointing may be somewhat limited.

-Nobody watches the evening newscast anymore anymore.
+Nobody watches the evening newscast anymore.

-The liberal hundits don't seem to exist.
+The liberal pundits don't seem to exist.

-When you think of who they are, they're the old goats too.
+Even the Hollywood left, when you think of who they are, they're the old goats too.

 It's Streisand and Larry David and all these over 65 people.

-I don't I don't even know that the coolness exists with that anymore.
+I don't even know that the coolness exists with that anymore.

-For the first time in my life, and probably the first time in your life, there's like no Democrats out there that anybody knows.
+I just think things have changed, and there's got to be some reason why, for the first time in my life, and probably the first time in your life, there's like no Democrats out there that anybody knows.

 So you're right, one of them will become the candidate for president, and the media may try to prop that person up.